 Major tech companies are announcing their strategies to help people in India discover the benefits of the internet.
 Facebook, has launched Internet.org service in partnership with Reliance Telecom, but a lot of controversies surrounds the project.

-This is an excellent initiative by Google because the majority of the Indian population use railways for travelling.
+This is an excellent initiative by Google as the majority of the Indian population use railways for traveling.
 As the internet will be free to access (for a limited time) on the stations, people will be able to reluctant to give it a try which in turn will bring 1000s of people online for the 1st time.

 Apart from this, Booking tickets will be easier for regular internet users.
 The railway system is being modernized, and people can easily book tickets if they have access to the web.
-Unfortunately, you should be a subscriber of 3G or 2G plan to access IRCTC portal or to use the app on the station.
-Google’s high-speed high-speed free wifi hotspot project will make things a lot easier for the people as booking tickets online will be much faster.
+Unfortunately, you should subscribe to a 3G or 2G plan to access IRCTC portal or to use the app on the station.
+Google’s high-speed free wifi hotspot project will make things a lot easier for the people as booking tickets online will be much faster.